Editor's choice: First Down Funding business loans

-There are many different types of business loans, and it’s important to know your options before settling on a specific type of loan.
+There are many different types of business loans.
+It’s important to know your options before starting an application or putting together a business plan.

 If the business you’re purchasing has been operating for less than a year, the lender will likely consider it a startup.
-The main obstacle between you and financing is your ability to convince a lender that you can buy a small business and grow its revenue within a reasonable timeframe.
+The main obstacle between you and a loan is your ability to convince a lender that you can buy a small business and grow its revenue within a reasonable amount of time.

 Getting a loan can be challenging, but an applicant with motivation and a good business plan has no shortage of options.
 Here are six more ways to get money to buy a business.

 These investors are groups or individuals that aggressively look for big returns on investment and have a particular interest in new startups.
 They typically offer money in exchange for equity or a share of the company ownership.

 When the company grows and succeeds, this equity multiplies in value, making it a high-risk, high-return strategy for venture capitalists.
 To attract venture capitalists, you should have a plan for enormous, potentially global, business growth.

 A more specific type of venture capitalist, angel investors are usually individuals rather than groups.
 They too want to acquire equity, but usually take a more active role in the success of the company and offer money as well as advice, experience, connections and other priceless intangible assets.